apkendall10/cs766project/README.md

 ### Phase II

 We used the blurry images as a baseline for SSIM and PSNR.
 We then compare our CNN + RL + Stitching method to the Simple UNET and the GAN approach.
-Note that since we resized the images, and the blur was captured in a realistic way that was only present in small areas of the image, the blur to sharp baseline is actually quite high in regard to SSIM and PSNR.
+One surprising result was the high score for PNSR and SSIM for the blurry baseline.
+This is due to a pair of factors.
+First, since the blur was captured in a realistic way that was only present in small areas of the image, most of the blurry image was a perfect match with the sharp image.
+Second, since we resized the images both the sharp and blurry images result from an interpolation of neighboring pixels in the larger image, which reduces the difference between the two images.

 | Method | PNSR | SSIM |Runtime on testset (s) |
 |------|-----|-----| ----- |